2018-usfca-biol-319-spring/courttini-AR1-small-mammals/README.md

-# Analysis Report 1 on NEON small mammal dataset for BIOL319
+# Analysis Report 1 on NEON small mammal dataset for BIOL 319
 ## Due as a pull request on Monday, March 26, 2017 before 11:59 pm

 The **goals of this assignment** are twofold: